 - High APR.
 High interest rates more than offset even the best rewards, so those who can’t pay off their balance each month, or who have less than perfect credit, should look for low APR credit cards.

 - Middle of the Road Rewards.
-The Preferred card offers $2.66 per dollar charged for some purchases, and most items charged to the card earn $1.33 per point.
-Double points can only be redeemed in the form of a statement credit.
+The card offers $1.33 per dollar charged for most purchases.
 Additionally, cardholders have to accumulate at least 7,500 points before they can be redeemed.
 By comparison, the best travel rewards credit cards return more to cardholders with less restrictions.

 - High Foreign Transaction Fees.
 At a time when many credit cards are dropping their foreign transaction fees, American Express continues to charge 2.7% on this card.
 This fee quickly adds up, so if you travel internationally, this may not be the card for you.